Affiliate links on Android Authority may earn us a commission. Learn more.

 Top wireless earbuds questions and answers

-Due to people’s personal preferences, there is no official league table for what constitutes the best wireless earbuds.
+Due to people’s personal preferences, there is no official league table for what constitutes the best wireless earbuds brand.
 However, the Sony WF-1000XM5 ($298 at Amazon) earbuds are favored among Android and iOS smartphone owners alike.
 They deliver excellent sound quality with up to 50dB of noise canceling, eight hours of battery life, and a list of high-end features.
 For these reasons, as well as their broad appeal, the Sony WF-1000XM5 could be considered the best true wireless earbuds.